nastiacooly/moviegator/README.md

     - it is not an auction / e-commerce site;
     - it is not a mail page;
     - it is not a social network.

 Moviegator is an app which recommends movies / TV shows and provides features for adding such titles to watchlist or mark them as watched, rate titles and watch their trailers.

-2. Moviegator is more complex than the other projects in CS50W course as:
+2. Moviegator is more complex than the other projects in CS50w course as:

     - Moviegator works with the third-party API to get data about movies / TV shows.
-        To secure API calls and API private key, I applied the following scheme:
+        To secure API calls and private API key, I applied the following scheme:
         - JS-script (frontend) fetches certain URL of the app;
-        - Then, backend makes sure that request was made by AJAX and makes necessary API-call by retrieving private API key from environment variable;
+        - Then, backend makes sure that the request was made by AJAX and makes necessary API-call by retrieving private API key from the environment variable;
         - When backend receives response from API, it returns JSON data;
         - JS-script receives JSON-response from backend, processes it and renders necessary content for user.

-    These scheme is useful as API URLs and API private key are not shown in browsers' dev tools console or URL bar.
+    These scheme is useful as API URLs and private key are not shown in browsers' dev tools console or URL bar.

     - Moviegator is designed mostly as a dynamic SPA meaning that all the contents of the pages are asynchronously loaded/changed by frontend script.
 All of the HTML-templates of the app does not initially contain any movies / TV shows data or data from user's lists.
 And the sections of the main page are dynamically switching depending on user's actions.
     All of this was achieved with help of AJAX.